Warning! This subjects requires on campus attendance. Refer to Special Requirements for more information.

 In order to enrol in this subject, you must be accepted into one of the following degrees:

 - AttendanceDetails - This subject has a 3 day on-campus attendance requirement.
-The on-campus schedule for Study Period 1 2018 is 9am Monday 9 April 2018 to 4pm Wednesday 11 April 2018.
+The on-campus schedule for Study Period 1 is Tuesday 21 April - Thursday 23 April 2020.

 - EquipmentDetails - Audio headset with microphone are required to access weekly consultation and help desk facilities.